Clement Heneage: Later life

 Heneage retired from the army in 1868.
 He succeeded to the family estates on his father's death in 1875, and "devoted himself to the life and duties of a country gentleman" in Wiltshire.

 He was appointed High Sheriff of Wiltshire for 1887.
 He lived at Compton House, Compton Bassett, Wiltshire, and in the 1901 United Kingdom census his occupation was stated as justice of the peace.
 At that time he had thirteen servants, including a butler, a cook, a coachman, a groom, and two footmen.

-Clement Walker Heneage died suddenly at Compton House on 9 December 1901, and is buried in St Swithin's churchyard, Compton Bassett.
+Clement Walker Heneage died suddenly at Compton House on 9 December 1901.

 Family

 In 1865, Heneage married Henrietta Vivian, daughter of John Henry Vivian, of Singleton, Glamorgan, with whom he had one daughter and four sons.
 Their son Algernon became a Royal Navy admiral.